Skip to content

 Not even her girlfriend, Jennifer (Amber Anderson), is exempt from this dying girl act.
 And at various points, Katie uses her to fund and promote most of her schemes.

-However, as clever as Katie is, she’s also short-sighted and Naive.
-And it’s not long before holes within her plans pop up.
+However, as clever as Katie is, she’s also short-sighted and Naive, and it’s not long before holes within her plans pop up.
 The first sign of trouble comes when Katie has to bribe a reluctant doctor to forge her medical records for a scholarship.
-But when her father reveals her secret on Facebook, things only worsen, and people start asking questions.
+But things only worsen when her father reveals her secret on Facebook, and people start asking questions.

 With her faux world crumbling around her, Katie resorts to desperate moves to sway public opinion.
 She hires a shady doctor to give her more convincing cancer symptoms.
 And at a point, she even considers suing her father over his post.

-This desperate need for attention is one of the major themes of White Lie.
-And the movie uses Katie’s story to show how some terminally ill scammers are more interested in clout than just the money alone.
+This desperate need for attention is one of the major themes of White Lie, and the movie uses Katie’s story to show how some terminally ill scammers are more interested in clout than just the money alone.
 But after building a compelling story, White Lie then fails to deliver a satisfying conclusion to its core plot.

 Rather than clarify Katie’s fate, the movie instead ends with Jennifer leaving Katie after she sees through her lies.
 But while their relationship was an important aspect of the movie, it was not the main story.

-White Lie’s main theme was always Katie’s cancer scam.
-And I expected the movie to end with Katie either getting away with her plot or suffering the consequences.
+White Lie’s main theme was always Katie’s cancer scam, and I expected the movie to end with Katie either getting away with her plot or suffering the consequences.
 But by leaving her fate ambiguous, the film missed an opportunity to give its story a proper conclusion.

 Verdict